consp1racy/material-navigation-drawer/README.md

 `NavigationItemDescriptor`

 - Use `sticky()` and `notSticky()` to specify whether the item should stay selected on click or not.
-- Use `icon(int)` to specify a drawable resource.
+- Use ~~`icon(int)`~~ `iconResource(int)` to specify a drawable resource.
 Typically this would be a 24dp by 24dp icon.
 This gets colored automatically.
+Width limit is 40dp.
+- Use `iconColorAlwaysPassiveOn()` to override the icon color in any state by the passive color.
 - Use `text(String)` or `text(int)` to set item label.
 - Use `badge(String)` or `badge(int)` to set badge text.
 Badge will be hidden when supplied value is `null`;
 - Use `activeColor(int)` and its derivatives to specify color of selected icon and text.